 It’s Monday night in October, which means another chance to watch football and enjoy a warm, hearty meal like Beef and Bean Chili.
 Sure, turkey chili has its place, but tonight it’s beef for dinner and a lot of it in this chili recipe—the carnivores in your life will love you for it.

-Chili is a dish of preferences: some like it hot, with more beans, no beans, chunky tomatoes, or hearty and meaty—like any soup, there are endless variations.
+Chili is a dish of preference: some like it hot, with more beans, no beans, chunky tomatoes, or hearty and meaty—like any soup, there are endless variations.

 Serve with cheddar cornbread or saltines on the side; just be sure it is done before kick-off.